brues-code/WrathClassicAPI/README.md

 Verified in-game on ChromieCraft 3.3.5a.
 Loads cleanly alongside [awesome_wotlk][aw]; coexistence is non-conflicting (no shared detours on hot dispatch sites).
-The work-in-progress scope is "the modern item-cache API surface plus the supporting event-injection plumbing"; more features will follow.
+Currently adding various functions and events as I think of them.

 [aw]: https://github.com/FrostAtom/awesome_wotlk